VBSO COVID-19 preparations, response and cancellations

 The following individuals ONLY will be allowed into the Virginia Beach Courthouse during the duration of the closure:

-• Essential parties – such as attorneys, witnesses and defendants – to the emergency hearings listed in the Supreme Court of Virginia and Virginia Beach General District Court orders; those hearings include but are not limited to “quarantine or isolation matters, arraignments, bail reviews” and “civil commitment hearings”
+• Essential parties – such as attorneys, witnesses and defendants – to the hearings listed in the attached court orders; those hearings include but are not limited to “quarantine or isolation matters, criminal arraignments, bail reviews” and “civil commitment hearings”

 • Individuals seeking protective orders and protective order appeals